ApeWorX/ape/latest/_sources/userguides/proxy.md.txt

 # Proxy Contracts

 Ape is able to detect proxy contracts so that it uses the target interface when interacting with a contract.
-The following proxies are supporting in `ape-ethereum`:
+The following proxies are supported in `ape-ethereum`:

 | Proxy Type   | Short Description                 |
 | ------------ | --------------------------------- |